FirebirdSQL/firebird/doc/sql.extensions/README.sql_security.txt

 connect 'localhost:/tmp/7.fdb' user us password 'pas';
 select * from t;

 Example 2.
-It's enought to grant only execute privilege to user "us".
-In case of INVOKER it will require also INSERT for table T to either user "us" or procedure "p".
+It's enough to grant EXECUTE privilege to user US for function F.
+In case of INVOKER it will require also INSERT for table T.

-create table t (i integer);
 set term ^;
+create function f (i integer) returns int sql security definer as begin insert into t values (:i);
+  return i + 1;
+end^
+set term ;^
+grant execute on function f to user us;

+commit;

+connect 'localhost:/tmp/59.fdb' user us password 'pas';
+select f(3) from rdb$database;

+Example 3.
+It's enought to grant only EXECUTE privilege to user US for procedure P.
+In case of INVOKER it will require also INSERT for table T to either user US or procedure P.

+set term ^;
-create procedure p sql security definer (i integer) as begin insert into t values (:i);
+create procedure p (i integer) sql security definer as begin insert into t values (:i);